Gbahdeyboh/Health-App/README.md

 ## Todos
 The app is not complete yet, there are features we left out or that don't quite work as expected, we're enthusiastic about it and want to keep building on our `staging branch`.
 We want to keep you up to date with our recent updates which is why we're adding a list of todos that we plan on implementing after submission (We submitted `master branch` and would be pushing updates to `staging branch`).

-1) Mantain the state of a chat
+1) Maintain the state of a chat
 2) Make chatting with multiple students have a different state and be seamless
 3) Add a Video calling feature(What we have on the app is just the Interface, it does not work)